sridharmanohar/the-vault/readme.md

 ## Dev Utilities
 #### Spring Boot DevTools 2.1
   . used the Automatic Restart feature of dev tools. (clean -> build ->  build project)
+#### JPA Tools
+  . used JPA tools available in Elicpse IDE to generate persistent entities from Tables.
+  . details of this is at: https://www.eclipse.org/webtools/dali/docs/3.2/user_guide/tasks006.htm

 ## Other Springframework annotations and classes used
   . @Controller